hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 monika -c https://raw.githubusercontent.com/hyperjumptech/monika/main/config_sample/config.desktop.example.yml
 ```

-A neat feature is that the configuration file will watch any changes to the file and update running config on-the-fly.
+A neat feature is that the configuration file is watched and any changes will cause Monika to reload.

 ### Multiple configurations